-ccuracy of this listing and reconciled the listing to th ledger.
+For non-producing oil and gas properties we obtained a listing of capitalised exploration expenditures by field area cost centre basis (field) as of December 31, 2016.
+We tested the mathematical accuracy of this listing and reconciled the listing to the general ledger.
 We then assessed and challenged the continued capitalisation of exploration expenditures by reviewing the underlying documentation prepared by management for each of the fields and discussed with management.
 On a sample basis, we also reconciled and corroborated information provided on expenditures incurred and wells drilled to licence budgets, resource and value estimates, progress reporting in the joint venture, future plans and/or well commitments.